-Usually sour stomach gets subsided over time but you can use certain remedies to cure it.
-Home remedies for sour stomach are meant to relieve the discomforts associated with sour stomach.
-They usually provide fast relief from sour stomach.
+Usually, sour stomach gets subsided over time but you can use certain remedies to cure it.
+Home remedies for sour stomach are meant to relieve the discomforts associated with the sour stomach.
+They usually provide fast relief from the sour stomach.

 1. Drink Water and Other Liquids